 Unlike other media, it is not sufficient to say that proximity to the advertising display equates to exposure to it.
-A poster frame may be within the cone of vision, and a respondent may be heading in a favourable direction, yet there may be factors that prevent a frame from being seen.
+A poster frame may be within the line of vision, and a respondent may be heading in a favourable direction, yet there may be factors that prevent a frame from being seen.
 Considerations include the distance between the respondent and the frame, their respective orientations, and so on.
 The speed of travel will also affect the chance of eye contact.
 The size of the display is important, as is its movement and illumination.

 The aim is to go beyond simply counting those who pass an advertising frame and have an opportunity to see it, to determine who might actually look at a particular display in each given set of circumstances.